Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Vectorization

-PCR \cite{zhang_fast_2010} addresses the poor utilization in the final levels of CR as follows: instead of reducing an $N\times N$ block-tridiagonal matrix to an $N/2\times N/2$ block-tridiagonal matrix by eliminating odd block rows as in CR, PCR eliminates both the odd and the even block rows, resulting in not one, but two $N/2\times N/2$ block-tridiagonal matrices.
+PCR \cite{sweet_parallel_1988-1,zhang_fast_2010} addresses the poor utilization in the final levels of CR as follows: instead of reducing an $N\times N$ block-tridiagonal matrix to an $N/2\times N/2$ block-tridiagonal matrix by eliminating odd block rows as in CR, PCR eliminates both the odd and the even block rows, resulting in not one, but two $N/2\times N/2$ block-tridiagonal matrices.
 In $\log_2 N$ steps, PCR reduces an $N\times N$ block-tridiagonal matrix down to $N$ matrices of a single block each.
 In essence, PCR computes the Cholesky factors of $N$ different permutations of the original block-tridiagonal matrix (every block row of the original matrix appears last in exactly one of these permutations), whereas CR computes just a single Cholesky factor.
 The PCR algorithm is listed in \Cref{alg:pcr} of \Cref{app:cr}.
 Eliminating both the odd and even block rows at each level obviously increases the total number of required operations compared to CR, but PCR maintains full vector lane utilization throughout, and completely avoids the back substitution step needed to recover the solution in standard CR.
 Because of the higher throughput of matrix--matrix operations compared to matrix--vector operations, this is often a worthwhile trade-off, especially if the matrix dimensions are small or if multiple systems need to be solved using the same factorization (cf. \Cref{sec:fact-upd}).

-A second solution strategy is to use an iterative method such as the preconditioned conjugate gradient method (PCG) to solve the small block-tridiagonal system at the output of the last batched level.
+A second solution strategy is to use an iterative method such as PCG to solve the small block-tridiagonal system at the output of the last batched level.
 This works well because one of the properties of CR is that the off-diagonal blocks decay faster than the diagonal ones with increasing levels of recursion \cite{bini_decay_2017,heller_aspects_1976}.
 In combination with a suitable preconditioner such as the recently proposed symmetric stair preconditioner \cite{bu_symmetric_2024}, we can expect PCG to converge in a few iterations.

 To end up with a block-tridiagonal system of the same size as the vector length (which is the desired format for both PCR and PCG), we permute the final rows of the Schur complement matrix: the permutation for full CR of a $32\times 32$ matrix is shown in \Cref{fig:cyclic-reduction-permutation-labels-32-vl1} (cf. \Cref{fig:cyclic-reduction-permutation}), and a variant that uses CR only down to a reduced $4\times4$ block-tridiagonal matrix is shown in \Cref{fig:cyclic-reduction-permutation-labels-32-vl4}.
 When using the vectorized approach from \Cref{fig:cyclic-reduction-graph-16} for the initial levels of CR, this reduced $4\times 4$ matrix will be stored across the four vector lanes of a single batch.
 This means that we can readily apply PCR to this batch, and in the case of PCG, we will make use of this fact to compute a preconditioner for this matrix using batched operations.